microsoftarchive/iot-journey/docs/journal/00-introducing-the-journey.md

 They also have a growing interest in technologies such as NodeJS, Hadoop, and Java.
 They are planning to become a "smart-building service provider"; a company that provides "environmental monitoring services" on a contractual basis.
 Initially, they intend to offer their services to owners of high-end apartment buildings.
-Once contracted, they would install devices in the apartment belonging.
+Once contracted, they will install devices in the apartments to be monitored.
-These devices would report on temperature, humidity, smoke alarm and other environmental conditions.
+These devices will report on temperature, humidity, smoke alarm and other environmental conditions.

-Fabrikam will use the collected data to provide various services to the building owners.
+Fabrikam will use the data collected from the devices to provide various services to the building owners.
-They imagine services such as:
+They imagine services that include:
 - Cost-saving on utilities
 - Fire alerts
 - Flood alerts (broken pipes, slow leaks, etc.)
 - Unexpected temperature changes (indicating a broken HVAC)
-- and more

-In addition, Fabrikam thinks that giving individual tenants the ability to view the current state of their own apartment through a mobile app can provide value.
+In addition, Fabrikam wants to give individual tenants the ability to view the current state of their own apartment through a mobile app.

 Fabrikam landed their first contact before they even wrote a line of code.
 Now they now have a few months to roll out a system to production.